WebDevStu/autocomplete-plugin/README.md

 Autocomplete jQuery Plugin
 ==========================

-An autocomplete plugin generated from a select element
+An autocomplete plugin generated from a select element with many child &lt;options&gt;

 __Currently work in progress__